-Homeowner A tells the Pro that she wants very clean, minimal design.
+Homeowner A tells the Pro that they want very clean, minimal design.
 No extras, no moldings, no variation.
-He gets to work.
-He sources material draws up the plans and spends hours on the job.
-When he presents everything, Homeowner B says, “Wait.
+The Pro gets to work, sourcing materials and drawing up the plans, spending hours on the job.
+When the Pro presents everything, Homeowner B says, “Wait.
 This isn’t what I want.
 I want character, I want originality.”
-And now the Pro must redo all the work he’s already done, likely at your expense.
+And now the Pro must redo all the work that's already been done, likely at your expense.
 This drags out the project, frustrates everyone involved, and raises costs to the point where it puts unnecessary stress on your all.

 Get on the same page early on.
 Any time either one of you speaks to the Pro, loop the other in on the conversation.
-Maybe your Pro will have some solutions that you haven’t thought of yet, a way to give you a minimal design that has character, for example.
-By keeping in close communication with each other and with your Pro, you eliminate this stress, added cost, and added time on your project.
+Maybe your Pro will have some solutions that you haven’t thought of yet, for example, a way to give you a minimal design that has character.
+By keeping in close communication with each other and with your Pro, you eliminate this stress, added cost, and extended time on your project.

 Will you always agree?
 No, not necessarily.
 But when you identify what’s the most important thing to you, it makes it easier to give on the other areas.
 And this means that in the end, you both get what you want out of the project.
-Remember to communicate with your Pro, too; he’s likely done enough projects that he’ll have fresh ideas about what’s out there, and what’s possible, that you may not have thought of yourselves.
+Remember to communicate with your Pro, too; they have likely done enough projects that they'll have fresh ideas about what’s out there and what’s possible that you may not have thought of yourselves.
 So rather than argue, or prolong the project, communicate with each other and your Pro right at the start.
 You’ll find that doing so keeps your project moving along as smoothly as possible.